… the Production Episode is over.

 Many Scrum adherents view the Sprint Review as the main mechanism of agile feedback in Scrum, bringing to mind the usual forces of emergent requirements and market changes, change in business conditions, and so forth.
 There may be a bit of that.
 But a Product Owner and other stakeholders are unlikely to always be able to assess, in a three-hour meeting, whether a complex product increment really does meet the intended need or not.
 More realistic and honest insight comes from trying to use the product in a more realistic application setting and over a more protracted period of time.
-However, the Product Owner and other stakeholders can and will notice misaligned assumptions and perspectives between what people believed they agreed to at Sprint Planning, and what Developers deliver.
+However, the Product Owner and other stakeholders can and will notice misaligned assumptions and perspectives between what people believed they agreed to at Sprint Planning, and what the Development Team delivers.
 Such discrepancies come less often from emergence or evolution, or from a change in the mind of the customer, than from problems in the process.
 One of the main functions of the Sprint Review is for the team to note what process lapses allowed them to deliver something the customer did not expect, and to carry this knowledge forward into the Sprint Retrospective.

 A Sprint Review is an opportunity for the team to reflect on their accomplishments during the past Sprint, which contributes to growth in Product Pride.
 A Sprint Review can be a form of celebration if the team reaches a particularly noteworthy goal, or just for the sake of celebrating now and then for its own sake.
 A company in Finland would occasionally have a Sprint Review in a sauna, with good food and drink, going late into the evening.
 The event covered the perfunctory agenda items but the real focus was for the team to celebrate their work together.
 (Thanks to Jukka Järvelä for this story!)